- Other Title

 The Asian Collections, AGNSW, 2003, pg.22.

-Bruce James (Australia) (Author), Edmund Capon (England; Australia, b.1940) (Director), Art Gallery of New South Wales handbook, Domain, 1999, 289 (colour illus.).
+Bruce James, Art Gallery of New South Wales handbook, 'Asian Collection: South Asia', pg.
+288-297, Sydney, 1999, 289 (colour illus.).

 Pratapaditya Pal, Orientations, 'Sensuous Spirituality: Hindu and Buddhist Art from the Indic Cultural Realm', pg.
-80-87., Orientations Sep 2000, Sep 2000, 85 (colour illus.). fig.10
+80-87, Hong Kong, Sep 2000, 85 (colour illus.). fig.10